Swedish Evangelical Lutheran Church (Ham Lake, Minnesota): History

 The following is the text of a plaque hanging on the front of the church.
 It was placed there as part of an Eagle Scout project in the spring of 2005.
 It provides an accurate portrayal of the history of the church which was collected from personal accounts and the Anoka County historical records.

 In 1964, the church's congregation moved to another facility however the church is used for worship purposes at various times of the year.
-The congregation now refers to the chapel Our Savior's Chapel.
+The congregation now refers to the chapel Our Saviour's Chapel.